Zvmcevap/CanvasExtraD/README.md

 ## How?
 ### Tools at Hand
 Everything gets drawn onto the HTML Canvas using Javascript.
-The canvas itself is refreshed every 33 milisends, to roughly correlate with 30 frames per second of a standard console game.
+The canvas itself is refreshed every 33 milisends, to roughly correlate with 30 frames per second of a standard console game (going for that *cinematic* feel obviously).

 ### Getting Vertices and Edges
 Objects get imported from a text file (mimicking .obj format, in theory you can import your own models if you paste the .obj contents into a .txt file).